 Not all systematic reviews are published by Cochrane.
 There are many other published in major medical and scientific journals which help establish a scientific consensus.
 And just as one can cherry-pick individual articles, without critical analysis, to support or refute a point of view, one can do the same with these larger reviews.

-As I’ve written before, there is a hierarchy of evidence, with systematic reviews at the very top:
+As I’ve written before, there is a hierarchy of evidence, with systematic reviews at the very top.
+Here is a list (from best to worst) of different types of research (note, this is focused on medical research, but it can be applied to any science discipline):

 - Systematic reviews published in peer-reviewed, high-impact journals.
 As I stated above, these studies are supposed to give us clinical data on a drug or procedure by removing bias and cherry-pciking.
 They are the gold standard, but still must analyzed critically.